-- (iv) Completion of required improvements shall be determined by the Town Manager, who shall receive written certification from the Town Engineer that all improvements assured by the performance guarantee have been constructed in conformance with the final plan and all applicable codes and ordinances.
-In addition, the developer shall furnish at his/her own expense the signed certification by a registered surveyor or civil engineer that all permanent boundary markers or monuments have been installed and are accurately in place in the locations designated in the final plan. - (v) The performance guarantee may, in the discretion of the Town Manager, provide for a partial release of the performance guarantee amount as specific portions of the required improvements are completed. - (7) Upon completion of the requirements above and approval of the final plan, the final plan shall be signed by a majority of the voting members of the Planning Board and shall be filed by the applicant with the Cumberland County Registry of Deeds. - (8) Approval of any subdivision plan not filed for recording within 90 days after final plan approval shall become null and void.
-A note referencing this time provision shall be placed upon the final plan.
-The developer shall provide the Town Planner with the plan book number and page number upon recording of the subdivision plan. - (9) The plan shall include a note that states:
+(d) Completion of required improvements shall be determined by the Town Manager, who shall receive written certification from the Town-Engineer that all improvements assured by the performance guarantee have been constructed in conformance with the final plan and all applicable codes and ordinances.
+In addition, the Applicant developer-shall furnish at his own expense the signed certification by a registered surveyor or civil engineer that all permanent boundary markers or monuments have been installed and are accurately in place in the locations designated in the final plan.

+(e) The performance guarantee may, in the discretion of the Town Manager, provide for a partial release of the performance guarantee amount as specific portions of the required improvements are completed.